 Remote work brings challenges in communication and personal habits, but it's not anything your teams can't overcome!
-With the right tools, trainings and management policies, leaders can tackle these challenges head-on and empower their remote workforce to feel confident about working remotely.
-Here are a few simple tips to combat the top 3 concerns we uncovered:
+Here are a few simple remote work tips to combat the top 3 concerns we uncovered:

 - Household Distractions - if the laundry is piling up or the kids are hungry for lunch, it can be hard not to step away from work to address these things.
 But that's not necessarily a bad thing!
 Encourage employees to view this new environment as flexible; bringing an end to the traditional 9-5.
 If a break in the middle of the day for some chores, family time or even simply a mental break is what makes someone more productive when they come back to their desk afterwards, they should embrace it.
 Multinational companies already operate this way with people in different time zones.
 Managers should focus on overall productivity, rather than exactly when or how the work gets done.